-To ensure correct functionality, the Toolkit also needs a TOML configuration file to be present on the system, and will look for it in the default path /etc/nvidia-container-runtime/config.toml, unless instructed otherwise.
-The configuration file is platform specific (for example, it tells the Toolkit where to find the system's ldconfig).
-NVIDIA provides basic flavors for Ubuntu, Debian, CentOS, OpenSUSE Leap and Amazon Linux:
+To ensure correct functionality, the hook also needs a TOML configuration file to be present on the system, and will look for it in the default path /etc/nvidia-container-runtime/config.toml, unless instructed otherwise.
+The configuration file is platform specific (for example, it tells the hook where to find the system's ldconfig).
+NVIDIA provides basic flavors for Ubuntu, Debian, OpenSUSE Leap, and distributions based on the YUM/DNF package manager (e.g. CentOS, Fedora, Amazon Linux 2):

-The NVIDIA Container Toolkit is meant to run as a prestart hook.
+The NVIDIA Container Runtime hook is meant to run as a prestart hook.
 It also expects to receive its own name/location as the first program argument, and the string prestart as positional argument.
-Any other positional argument will cause the Toolkit to return immediately without performing any action.
+Any other positional argument will cause the hook to return immediately without performing any action.

-The hook environment also needs to grant visibility to the library (e.g. library (e.g. library container. so) and CLI utility (nvidia-container-cli).
+The hook environment also needs to grant visibility to the libnvidia-container library (e.g. libnvidia-container. so) and CLI utility (nvidia-container-cli).

-Below is an example of OCI hook JSON configuration file enabling the NVIDIA Container Toolkit.
-Notice that in this example the -config=/path/to/config.toml flag is entered before the prestart positional argument to point the Toolkit to a configuration file installed in a custom location.
+Below is an example of OCI hook JSON configuration file enabling the NVIDIA Container Runtime hook.
+Notice that in this example the -config=/path/to/config.toml flag is entered before the prestart positional argument to point the hook to a configuration file installed in a custom location.
 Such flag is not required if you installed the TOML configuration file in the custom location as described in the previous section.

-The actions performed by the NVIDIA Container Toolkit hook are controlled via a set of specific environment variables.
+The actions performed by the NVIDIA Container Runtime hook are controlled via a set of specific environment variables.
 Most of these can (and should) come from container images or from the host environment (see here for more about environments in Sarus containers).
-Notably, the NVIDIA\VISIBLE\DEVICES variable defines which GPUs will be made accessible inside the container by the Toolkit.
+Notably, the NVIDIA_VISIBLE_DEVICES variable defines which GPUs will be made accessible inside the container by the hook.

 However, in an HPC scenario, the hardware resources should be assigned from a supervisory entity, such as a workload manager.
-For example, the SLURM workload manager Generic Resource Scheduling (GRES) plugin selects which GPU devices are assigned to a job by setting the CUDA\VISIBLE\DEVICES environment variable inside the job process.
+For example, the SLURM workload manager Generic Resource Scheduling (GRES) plugin selects which GPU devices are assigned to a job by setting the CUDA_VISIBLE_DEVICES environment variable inside the job process.

-For this reason, when preparing a container Sarus will look for CUDA\VISIBLE\DEVICES in the host environment, and modify accordingly both NVIDIA\VISIBLE\DEVICES and CUDA\VISIBLE\DEVICES in the container.
+For this reason, when preparing a container Sarus will look for CUDA_VISIBLE_DEVICES in the host environment, and modify accordingly both NVIDIA_VISIBLE_DEVICES and CUDA_VISIBLE_DEVICES in the container.
 These modifications ensure that the host resource allocations are respected, while guaranteeing the correct operation of CUDA applications inside the container, even in the case of partial or shuffled devices selection on multi-GPU systems.